Publication Ethics and Publication Malpractice Statement

 Originality and plagiarism

-Plagiarism takes many forms, from „passing off‟ another´s paper as the author´s own paper, to copying or paraphrasing substantial parts of another´s paper (without attribution), to claiming results from research conducted by others.
+The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others, that this has been appropriately cited or quoted.
+Plagiarism takes many forms, from „passing off‟ anothe´s paper as the author´s own paper, to copying or paraphrasing substantial parts of another´s paper (without attribution), to claiming results from research conducted by others.
 Plagiarism in all its forms constitutes unethical publishing behaviour and is unacceptable.

 NSC Nursing’s Editorial Board will assess the type of plagiarism committed by the authors.
 Action taken will be based on the severity of the attempted plagiarism but may include correction or withdrawal of the published article.
 NSC Nursing will not accept subsequent articles from authors who have engaged in serious plagiarism.